Paper Plate Owl Craft For Kids [Free Template]

 Directions

-Paint the paper plate in 1-2 light coats of brown paint.
+First, encourage your child to paint the paper plate with 1-2 light coats of brown paint.
 Let dry completely before moving on.

-Grab the owl’s beak and glue it between the two eyes.
+Grab the beak and glue it between the two eyes.

-Glue the owl’s wings on each side of the paper plate, just below the eyes.
+Glue the wings to the sides of the paper plate, just below the eyes.

 Animal Unit Study For Kids